No One Orders ‘Mystery Meat’: Delivery App Photo Issues

 Photography Selection for Food Delivery Apps

-Competition is not limited to long-tail queries.
-Even a generic interest in pizza is subject to rivalry for satisfying latent, specific cravings that can be brought out with sharp signals from sellers.
+Even a generic interest in pizza is subject to rivalry over satisfying latent, specific cravings that can be triggered by sharp signals from sellers.

 As is commonplace, the Caribbean restaurant in this hypothetical is on a variety of platforms.
-The winning food delivery app satisfied consumers because it had a fantastic photo with accurate metadata tagging.

 Industry participants know that photo quality is important for conversion.
-Adding photos to menu items can increase sales.
-Figures vary:

 The exact conversion lift will depend on evolving competitive factors, in addition to the photos themselves: